If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Faithless Looting

 It’s the best one mana enabler for graveyard strategies in the game and the main reason why Dredge has a chance in the current metagame whatsoever.
 It does everything – it’s the only one mana card that allows for both discarding and drawing multiple cards (aside from Burning Inquiry, but more on that later), so it helps us find whatever we need, be it a missing land, dredger, or more enablers.
 Flashback means that we never run out of fuel to keep the engine going.
-Once you have dredgers in the graveyard, it has the best ratio of mana to the number of cards you can mill, hence the most broken starts usually involve multiple Lootings.
+Once you have dredgers in the graveyard, it has a really good ratio of mana to the number of cards you can mill, hence the most broken starts usually involve multiple Lootings.
 Being a sorcery to trigger Artist’s Talent and Arclight Phoenix makes it even better.
 Phenomenal card, always play four, never cut it.

 Merchant of the Vale/Haggle